-The building looks distinctly uninviting, but as you enter a good sign is a real charcoal grill, with the coals red hot and meat being grilled.
-The dining room itself has fairly a low-ceiling and is very cramped.
-Tables are crammed in, and need to be moved around just to sit down.
-The floor is a grey-green lino, and tables have quite unpleasant plastic tablecloths, which are wiped now but none too successfully: ours was not the only one to be badly stained.
+The building housing Huong Viet looks distinctly uninviting, but as you enter you see a real charcoal grill, with the coals red hot and meat being grilled, which improves your impression.
+The dining room itself has a fairly low ceiling and is very cramped.
+Tables are crammed in, and need to be moved around just to allow diners to sit down.
+The floor is a grey-green lino, and tables have quite unpleasant plastic tablecloths, which are wiped now and then but none too successfully: ours was not the only one to be badly stained.
 The walls are cream except for the far wall as you enter, which is red.
-The ceiling has white ceiling tiles, and there are overhead spots: it is quite brightly lit.
+The ceiling has white ceiling tiles, and there are overhead spots that giveoff quite a bright light.
 On the cream walls (with blue painted dado rail) are various black and white framed photos of Vietnamese scenes, and there are a couple of pleasant flower displays, one on the right as you come in and one on the bar area.
-Windows have bamboo blinds.
-Each table had a little glass containing carnations and narcissi.
+The windows have bamboo blinds and each table had a little glass containing carnations and narcissi.
 The chairs were uncomfortable fold-up metal things, with red plastic upholstery.
-Crockery was cheap, with a blue pattern on white, whilst napkins were paper and tiny.
+The crockery was cheap, with a blue pattern on white, whilst napkins were paper and tiny.

-Vietnamese spring rolls were served as four rolls, with a little lettuce and coriander leaf as salad garnish.
-These had excellent flavour and texture, though were not piping hot.
+The Vietnamese spring rolls were served in fours, with a little lettuce and coriander leaf as salad garnish.
+These had excellent flavour and texture, though they were not piping hot.
 A sweet chilli sauce was a good compliment to the richness of the rolls (11/20).
-A prawn pancake was a large crispy affair, stuffed with well-cooked prawns and bean sprouts: this dish worked fairly well, though was a generous size for a starter (11/20).
+A prawn pancake was a large crispy affair, stuffed with well-cooked prawns and bean sprouts.
+This dish worked fairly well, though it was a generous size for a starter (11/20).

-A pineapple leaf cake came as two slices of conventional cake, whose filling was green and managed to have no discernable taste whatever.
+The pineapple leaf cake came as two slices of conventional cake, whose filling was green and managed to have no discernable taste whatever.
 I’m not sure what pineapple leaf tastes like, and after this I am none the wiser.
 Still, the cake was moist and well enough made (round up).
 Creamy tofu in a sweet ginger sauce was served in a bowl and was essentially a sweet ginger soup with pieces of tofu and coconut floating on top.
 Coffee was served in a cup with a little filter draining into it.
 Unfortunately it was all too authentic Vietnamese coffee, which is made with chicory, and is frightful (10/20).
-Jasmine tea is a better bet, and was fine.
+The jasmine tea, which was fine, is a better bet.